dvcoders/15fa-intro-web/README.md

 The client can be thought of as a customer at a restaurant.
 They look a menu, decide what they want, and make a request to the waiter (server) who places that order.
 Some time later the waiter comes back with the meal.
 The waiter is able to create the meal through the kitchen; when the meal was done the waiter responded to the customer's request with a completed meal.

 **Note**: The customer did not go into the kitchen to make their own meal.
-They trusted that waiter would fufill their request.
+They trusted that waiter would fulfill their request.

 This request/response model makes the basis for how the client and server interact, called *HTTP* (Hyper Text Transfer Protocol) which will be explained shortly.

 ### How is information broken down and sent?

-To serve or send a web page, file, picture, or video driectly would be very hard!
+To serve or send a web page, file, picture, or video directly would be very hard!
 These files can be very large and sending them would take ages!

 Sending data requires **three** key things:
   1. Rules for "packaging" data - (breaking into tiny pieces)
   2. An interconnected network to send over - (ex.the internet)
-  3. A way to "route" the data to the computer which needs to recieve it - (IP Address)
+  3. A way to "route" the data to the computer which needs to receive it — (IP Address)

 ### What is a packet?

-A packet is a tiny piece of the original file which is being sent - (either from the client or to the client).
+A packet is a tiny piece of the original file which is being sent — (either from the client or to the client).

-It's very efficient to break a large file into smaller bits, send them to the their destination computer, and have that computer reassemble them into the orginial file.
+It's very efficient to break a large file into smaller bits, send them to the their destination computer, and have that computer reassemble them into the original file.

-Packaging a file can be thought of as cutting a glass into pieces and sending them to a friend with instructions on how to reassble the vase.
+Packaging a file can be thought of as cutting a glass into pieces and sending them to a friend with instructions on how to erasable the vase.
 One, you've just saved a lot space in mailing the glass for your friend to drink with.
-Two, your friend does all the work reassbling it.
+Two, your friend does all the work reassembling it.
 Three, it was efficient to send because it was precisely cut and sent with specific instructions.

-We've covered how the the internet is structured, but how does the computer sendin the data know *where* it needs to go?
+We've covered how the the internet is structured, but how does the computer sending the data know *where* it needs to go?
 That's where IP Addresses come in!

 ### What is an IP Address?